3 Reasons to Love Spring in the RockiesMay 3, 2018

-Early spring is the best of both worlds.
+Spring is the best of both worlds.
 Winter still sparkles just a few hundred feet up from Leadville, where the East Side Mining District remains covered in snow.
-Winter trails were groomed fresh last weekend, and a new snow coating is falling already.
+Headed to the backcountry?
+Please check the avalanche forecast and our backcountry safety tips.

 Prefer a warm-weather adventure?
 If you like to fish, head a few miles south to Hayden Reservoir, or cast your line in the spring flows just beginning on the Arkansas River.
 Go just a little further south, and you can whitewater raft the rising river.
 Twin Lakes is now ice-free and ready for you to float your boat.
-Or bike or hike around the shore or explore the ghost resort of Interlaken, now emerged from the drifts.
+Or bike or hike around the shore or explore the ghost resort of Interlaken.

 2. Big mountains.
 Crowd-free.

 Enjoy uncrowded trails, tours, and restaurants.
 Just like a spring flower, area attractions are opening slowly for summer.
 Catch these before the summer rush:

-- Temple Israel has just opened the doors to this frontier synagogue, now a museum.
+- Temple Israel: Don’t miss this frontier synagogue, now a museum.

-- Healy House Museum and Dexter Cabin take you back in time starting Friday, May 18.
+- Healy House Museum and Dexter Cabin: Step back in time.

 3. The weather is full of surprises—just like Leadville.